 - Names, addresses and phone numbers of the doctors, caseworkers, hospitals and clinics that took care of you, and the dates of your visits

 - Name and the reason prescribed of all the medications you take, including the name of the doctor who prescribes them

 - Medical records from your doctors, therapists, hospitals, clinics and caseworkers that you already have in your possession

 - A summary of where you have worked and the kind of work you have done

 - A copy of your most recent W-2 tax form

 No Lawyers’ Fees Unless You Win Your SSDI/SSI Case

 According to law, our law firm may not collect attorneys’ fees from our clients unless and until their case is successful.
 Even then, our lawyers’ fees are capped at no more than $6,000 of the total amount of back benefits paid to our clients.

-Get started on your SSDI/SSI application today.
-To get help from our office, call toll free, 1.877.526.3457.
+Get started on your SSDI/SSI application today and to know How to apply Social Security Disability in West Virginia.Contact us to get help from our office, call toll free, 1.877.526.3457.
 Or,send us an e-mail for a prompt response.